meryl-leona/project-repo/README.md

 Step 2: For DB and Kafka setup, from root directory of project execute docker-compose.yml

-(Note: update host, port, username and password in application.properties and docker-compose.yml files if required)

 ```shell
 docker-compose up -d --build
 ```